flipcoder/midimech/README.md

 This project intends to bring the layout to wherever it is capable of being played, starting with the LinnStrument and Launchpad X.

 Midimech supports:
-- Usage as a virtual MIDI controller in your DAW
+- Use the mech layout on LinnStrument and LaunchPad X
+- Vibrato detection on LaunchPad X (wiggle your notes!)
 - Bigger range than the default LinnStrument layout
 - Synthesia/DAW visualization for learning songs
 - Diagonal split
 - Transposing and Octave shifting
+- Chord Analyzer
+- 130+ Scales/Modes
+- Custom Lights
-- Great for playing fast arpeggios and piano runs ;)
+- Great for playing fast arpeggios and piano runs

 **Please read the instructions and important notes before usage.
 Have fun!**